ReneeSundaram/msteams-docs/msteams-platform/concepts/outgoingwebhook.md

 ## Samples for Outgoing webhook

-For sample code illustrating a outgoing webhook, see this sample on GitHub:
+For sample code illustrating an outgoing webhook, see this sample on GitHub:

 ### Node JS
 [OfficeDev/msteams-samples-outgoing-webhook-nodejs](https://github.com/OfficeDev/msteams-samples-outgoing-webhook-nodejs)